 The Big Players

-Staples is at third place, based on its global sales of $10.4 billion.
-The overall scenario does not look too good for the retail giant though, which at one time, boasted more than 2000 stores in 26 countries.
-According to the Staples, Inc. Fourth Quarter and Full Year 2013 Performance report the company is planning on some major cost reduction strategies and will be concentrating more on developing the staple.com online store.
+Staples is in third place, based on its global sales of $10.4 billion.
+The overall scenario does not look too good for the retail giant, though, which at one time, boasted more than 2000 stores in 26 countries.
+According to Staples, Inc.’s Fourth Quarter and Full Year 2013 Performance report, the company is planning on some major cost reduction strategies and will be concentrating more on developing the staple.com online store.

 Apple grabs the second spot.
-The company has achieved a 24% increase of online sales compared to the previous year, which totaled $18.3 billion in sales.
-Apple mostly relied on its app store sales which amounted to $10 billion in sales for the year 2013.
-Apple’s online hardware sale also seems to be a major contributing factor.
+The company has achieved a 24% increase in online sales compared to the previous year, which totaled $18.3 billion in sales.
+Apple primarily relied on its app store sales which amounted to $10 billion in sales for 2013.
+Apple’s online hardware sale also seems to be a significant contributing factor.

-Amazon.com once again was the undisputed leader in the game, as far as online retail sales for 2013 is concerned.
+Amazon.com once again was the undisputed leader in the game as far as online retail sales for 2013 are concerned.
 With $67.9 billion in worldwide online sales, Amazon.com sits pretty high on top.
-The net revenue for the year 2013 was $74.45 billion and Amazon.com also saw a good increase in the number of active users, which touched the 237 million mark in the year 2013.
+The net revenue for the year 2013 was $74.45 billion, and Amazon.com also saw a good increase in the number of active users, which touched the 237 million mark in the year 2013.

-The industry is abuzz predicting future trends for the ecommerce retail sector, but things look exciting in the very near future as well.
-Virtual reality technologies, Google glasses, haptography and other super cool technological advancements are set to overcome every trump card of brick and mortar over online retail.
+The industry is abuzz predicting future trends for the ecommerce retail sector, but things look exciting shortly as well.
+Virtual reality technologies, Google glasses, haptography, and other super cool technological advancements are set to overcome every trump card of brick and mortar over online retail.